ejdostal/elist_analysis/README.md

 ![ ](Images/APAC%20-%20regions%20x%20metrics.png)
 ![ ](Images/LATAM%20-%20regions%20x%20metrics.png)

-Global revenue was **highly concentrated in NA and EMEA regions**, which together drove 81% of total revenue  at $22.8M and 88K orders.
+Global revenue was highly concentrated in NA and EMEA regions, which together drove 81% of total revenue  at $22.8M and 88K orders.
 The APAC region showed high earning potential despite smaller volume, while LATAM underperformed across most metrics.

 **North America (NA) — 52% of Global Sales | High Dependence on U.S. Market**
 - Generated $14.6M from 55.8K orders with a slightly above average AOV of $261 (compared to global of $260).